carloscuesta/gitmoji-cli/README.md

   Usage
     $ gitmoji
   Options
-  	--init, -i	Create and initialize the gitmoji commit hook --commit, -c Interactively commit using the prompts --list, -l  List all the available gitmojis --search, -s	Search gitmojis
+  	--commit, -c Interactively commit using the prompts --list, -l  List all the available gitmojis --search, -s	Search gitmojis